uladzidu/accessible-gallery-SM-test-task/README.md

-# Accessible Gallery – SmartRecruiters Test Task
+# Accessible Gallery – Test Task

 This is a responsive and accessible gallery component developed as part of a frontend take-home assignment.
 It follows modern frontend best practices and complies with **WCAG 2.1 AA accessibility standards**.